nebula-mc/nebula-inject/docs/nebula-inject/dependency-injection.md

 {% endtab %}
 {% endtabs %}

-However this is only recommended for external objects as you should use [factories](dependency-injection.md#factories) instead.
+However, this is only recommended for external objects as you should use [factories](dependency-injection.md#factories) instead.